Necessary conditions for the positivity of Littlewood-Richardson and plethystic coefficients: Positivity conditions for the Littlewood--Richardson coefficients

-\sectionmark{Positivity conditions for the LR coefficients} We present a general theorem giving necessary conditions for the positivity of the Littlewood-Richardson coefficients.
-The following elementary observation will play a crucial role.\\
+\sectionmark{Positivity conditions for the LR coefficients} We present a general theorem giving necessary conditions for the positivity of the Littlewood--Richardson coefficients.
+The following elementary observation will play a crucial role.